See Us, Hear Us, Walk with Us: Challenging and Decolonising the Archive

 At its conclusion, the Summit delivered the Tandanya Adelaide Declaration to guide the ICA and its members to see, hear and walk with Indigenous peoples to challenge and decolonise the archive.

-Please find below a copy of the programme, a digital copy of the Tandanya Adelaide Declaration (in English, French, Spanish, Norwegian and Russian), and the welcome and closing remarks of the event.
+Please find below a copy of the programme, a digital copy of the Tandanya Adelaide Declaration (in English, French, Spanish, Norwegian, Russian, and Japanese), and the welcome and closing remarks of the event.

 [Translations in Norwegian and Russian thanks to Mvh.
-Inga Marja Steinfjell - ARKIVVERKET]
+Inga Marja Steinfjell - ARKIVVERKET.
+Translation in Japanese thanks to Minako Sakata]